 Jon is originally from the Fort Worth area.
 He graduated from Texas Tech University’s Rawls College of Business and then attended the Texas Tech School of Law.
 In law school Jon participated in several practice court activities, reaching the final rounds and winning awards in several.
 He also served as an editor on two journals, the Texas Tech Law Review and the Estate Planning & Community Property Journal.
 In his third year of law school, Jon had the opportunity to argue a real case before one of the United States Circuit Courts, the level of court just before the U.S. Supreme Court.

-Jon has been named to the Nation’s Top One Percent by the National Association of Distinguished Counsel, which includes less than 1% of practicing attorneys in the United States.
-He is also recognized with a 10 out of 10, Superb, rating on AVVO.
-He has also received recognition by AVVO as a “Top Attorney for Trucking Accidents” and “Client’s Choice for 2014.”
-Jon is licensed to practice in all state courts in Texas and New Mexico.
+Jon is licensed to practice in Texas, New Mexico, Arizona, and Colorado.
 He is also admitted to practice in the United States District Courts for the Northern District of Texas and the United States District Courts for the District of New Mexico.